Overland Truck Tours & Trips in Africa

 Duration 54 days Destinations Kenya, Tanzania, Malawi, Zambia, Zimbabwe, Botswana, Namibia, South Africa Age Range up to 80 year olds Operator Absolute Africa From

-Duration 21 days Destinations Zimbabwe, Botswana, Namibia, South Africa Age Range 18 to 39 year olds Operator G Adventures From $4,579
+Duration 76 days Destinations Kenya, Uganda, Tanzania, Rwanda, Malawi, Zimbabwe, Botswana, Namibia, South Africa Age Range 18 to 69 year olds Operator Oasis Overland From

 A 41-day adventure in a fully-equipped 24-seater overland truck connects Cape Town to Nairobi.
 Seven countries unfold, featuring stunning locations like Fish River Canyon and Spitzkoppe.
 The route winds through Namibia's deserts, Botswana's deltas, and Tanzania's savannas.